judka-uriel/uriel-book/uriel_en.md

 Before this event, yet another incident occurred.
 We built a raft and floated down the river toward the sea.
 Suddenly, at the estuary, Soviet border patrol swooped down upon us and broke apart our raft before our very eyes.
-Meanwhile, their commander spoke cruel words to his soldiers: “Break it apart, search for weapons and drugs!”
+Meanwhile, their commander spoke absurd words to his soldiers: “Break it apart, search for weapons and drugs!”
 It was deeply offensive.
 This was done to prevent attempts to escape from the Soviet Union by sea, just as Pharaoh would not let the Jews go.